Biedermeier Red Columbine

 Planting & Growing

 This plant performs well in both full sun and full shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

 Biedermeier Red Columbine is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the larger thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.